maxamillion40/collabportal/doc/api.md

 	```

 ### Custom global objects
-Scratchcollabs initializes some global objects to help access the Database and the current user.
+ScratchHub initializes some global objects to help access the Database and the current user.
 However, those objects should be global, but they are NOT superglobal!
 When using them inside a function/method, don't forget to inform PHP about their use!
 	```php
 	public function whatever()	{